Justice Departments outlines plans for crackdown on domestic terrorism

 While Mr. Garland said the new strategy is “focused on violence, not ideology,” conservatives say it ignores left-leaning groups that violently looted American cities during last summer’s racial justice riots.

 “Why are people who protested, perhaps violently, for a few hours [on Jan.
 6] more of a threat to our national security than people who burned and looted our cities for a few months?
-It seems entirely political” said Curt Levey, president of the Committee for Justice, a conservative advocacy group.
+It seems entirely political,” said Curt Levey, president of the Committee for Justice, a conservative advocacy group.

 “This about driving a narrative,” he continued.
 “They have a window of opportunity that they know won’t last forever where they can say ‘Jan.
 6.’
 And they intend to use that to its fullest.”